cnobles/blatCoupleR/README.md

   **[--maxTempLength]** Maximum value for paired template length to consider.
 Default = 2500 (bps).

+  **[--keepAltChr]** By default, blatCoupleR will remove alignments from psl files aligning to alternative chromosome sequences, ex. chr7_*_alt.
+Using this option will keep these alignments, which may increase multihit outputs.

   **[--readNamePattern]** Regular expression for pattern matching read names.
 Should not contain R1/R2/I1/I2 specific components.
 Default is [\w:-]+

   **[--saveImage]** Output file name for saved image.
 Include '.RData' (ie. debug.RData).